 4. Cancer Therapy

-Cancer therapy, such as radiation to address head or neck cancer, can cause jaw and neck muscles to become less flexible and lead to symptoms of lockjaw.
+Cancer therapy, such as radiation to address head or neck cancer, can cause the jaw and neck muscles to become less flexible and lead to symptoms of lockjaw.

-5. Head or Neck Tumors
+5. Head Or Neck Tumors

 7. Other Infections